mxagar/accelerated_computer_science_coursera/03_Unordered_DS/README.md

 ### 4.2 Minimum Spanning Trees (MST)

 A **Minimum Spanning Tree (MST)** is a spanning tree that contains all the nodes of a graph but the minimum possible of edges or weights associated to them.
-Thanks to the MST, we can travel in the graph with the smallest effort possible (less edges or less weight).
+Thanks to the MST, we can travel in the graph with the smallest effort possible (less weight/distance/cost).

 Note that